 All board candidates are required to participate in the following screening processes:

-After the screening process has been completed, selected candidates are approved to become full members of the Board of Directors either by full motion of the current Board or at our annual general meeting.
+After the selection process has been completed, successful candidates are approved to become full members of the Board of Directors either by appointment of the current Board or by election at our annual general meeting.

-The Board currently meets on the fourth Thursday of each month from September to June and holds additional meetings periodically to deal with special issues.
-Board members are expected to attend all regular meetings of the Board of Directors throughout their two (2) year term of office and to serve on a least one committee.
+Regularly scheduled board meetings are held monthly, from September to June, on the second Tuesday of each month and at such other times, as may necessary.
+Board members are expected to attend all regularly scheduled meetings of the Board of Directors throughout their two (2) year term of office and to serve on at least one committee.
 Additionally, Board members are expected to actively support various fundraising and awareness initiatives throughout the year.

-My Friend’s House cannot survive without the support of caring and concerned community members such as yourself.
-Should you have any questions about this document or the screening process, you are welcome to contact the Executive Director, Alison FitzGerald at executivedirector@myfriendshouse.ca.
+My Friend’s House cannot operate without the support of caring and concerned community members like you.
+Should you have any questions about this document or the application process, you are welcome to contact the Chair of Governance, by email selection@myfriendshouse.ca.